This

 What is Rescue?

-may have happened to his owner, or perhaps someone simply decided that they didn't want him.
-For whatever reason, there are
+happened to his owner, or perhaps someone simply decided that they didn't want him.
+For whatever reason, there are thousands

-thousands of these dogs out there in need of help.
-Rescuers spend thousands of hours helping these dogs, and it is heart breaking,
+of these dogs out there in need of help.
+Rescuers spend thousands of hours helping these dogs, and it is heart breaking, expensive

 Not everyone can go to a shelter and